KVCobbs/Project-2-App/README.md

 Frontend connected to Backend

-Allow user to add favorite insults

-Save their choices in list on seperate page
+Library to store/delete insults on seperate HTML page

-A button for new insult

-A button to save insult

 PostMVP